saolacoincom/saolacoincom.github.io/README.md

 https://saolacoin.org
-SAOLACOIN an open source software project and peer-to-peer cryptocurrency released in May 2021
+is an open source software project and peer-to-peer cryptocurrency released in May 2021